-Right now, there's no official release date for Detroit: Become Human, but following E3 2017 its director David Cage has revealed that it will arrive in 2018.
+Right now, there's no official release date for Detroit: Become Human, but following the PGW 2017 trailer reveal, Sony announced that it'll be available in Spring 2018.
 It's a bit longer to wait than we had hoped, but we are very much looking forward to getting our hands on this one.

 The game is being published by Sony, so it's a PS4 exclusive.

 What is Detroit: Become Human about?

 Detroit: Become Human is a sci-fi game that centres around seven different playable characters in the near future.
 As with previous Quantic Dream games, Detroit will feature an interactive narrative that apparently took Cage more than two years to write, and includes extensive motion-captured performances.

 Gameplay consists of exploring environments to find clues, using quicktime events to navigate encounters, and choosing from expansive dialogue options to decide how conversations progress, which will in turn have a significant impact on the branching narrative.